MicrosoftDocs/azure-docs/articles/batch/private-connectivity.md

 Batch account resource has two endpoints supported to access with private endpoints:

-- Account endpoint (sub-resource: **batchAccount**): this is the endpoint for [Batch Service REST API](/rest/api/batchservice/) (data plane), for example managing pools, compute nodes, jobs, tasks, etc.
+- Account endpoint (sub-resource: **batchAccount**): this endpoint is used for accessing [Batch Service REST API](/rest/api/batchservice/) (data plane), for example managing pools, compute nodes, jobs, tasks, etc.

 - Node management endpoint (sub-resource: **nodeManagement**): used by Batch pool nodes to access Batch node management service.
-This is only applicable when using [simplified compute node communication](simplified-compute-node-communication.md).
+This endpoint is only applicable when using [simplified compute node communication](simplified-compute-node-communication.md).
 This feature is in preview.

 > [!IMPORTANT]
 > - This preview sub-resource is provided without a service level agreement, and it's not recommended for production workloads.
 Certain features might not be supported or might have constrained capabilities.